Dreams and passions in the world of classic cars

 Although the first two places were predictably won by the works Ferraris (driven by Piero Taruffi and Alberto Ascari respectively), third and fourth places were won by ordinary American cars.
 Bill Stirling, a salesman from El Paso, Texas, won third place in a Chrysler Saratogaand well-known race car driver Troy Ruttmanwon fourth in a flat-head Mercury which he reportedly had bought for $1,000 in a used car lot inEl Monte, California.
 In spite of this he was able to defeat several of the factory Lancias and Ferraris.

-After the fatal accident, on November 21st, 1951 the car was sold by the Panini family to Sr. Jaime de Letona.
+After the fatal accident, on November 21st, 1951 the car was sold by Panini´s widow Sra.
+Rosaura Limon to Sr. Jaime de Letona.
 Then on 1st July, 1955 to Mr. Jorge Enrique Torrecilla.
-On February 3rd, 1956 it got sold again to Sr. Alfonso Diaz Infante.
-On January 1st, 1958 the car got sold to Mr. William C. Marton Jr, who then sold it to Mr. Lee Render of Mexico DF and who owned it until 2011, when the car was discovered in Mexico by Mr. Cruz.
-Mr. Cruz helped to sell it and export it in 2011 to an UK Alfa Romeo dealer, who imported the car in London (UK).
+On February 3rd, 1956 it went sold again to Sr. Alfonso Diaz Infante.
+On January 1st, 1958 the car went sold to Mr. William C. Marton Jr, who then sold it to Mr. Lee Render of Mexico DF, who owned it until 2011, when the car was discovered in Mexico by Mr. Cruz.
+Mr. Cruz helped to sell it and export it in 2011 to a UK Alfa Romeo dealer, who imported the car in London (UK).
 In 2014 Mr Paco Ramos of The Classic Road bought this car from him through Mr. Bruce Trenery of Fantasy Junction (California) and started a nut and bolt restoration near the place of its birth (Italy).

 This delightful coupe must be one of the handsomest post-war Alfa Romeos with the greatest Alfa Romeo 6C SS race history.

-What makes this car even more rare and desirable is the fact that this is one of only 19 so called “Airlux” cars ever built by Touring.
+What makes this car even more rare and desirable is the fact that this is one of only 17 units of the so called “Airlux” cars ever built by Touring.

-As proof of originality, the car is accompanied by absolutely all original papers, including the original italian title from 1949 “libretto”, the original ignition key, the original french and mexican driving license of Teresa Panini, the original bill of sale, the original rally driver of Mrs Teresa Panini issued by the “Federation francaise des sports automobile” of Paris, the original driving license of Carlo Panini, hundred of original pics from Mr Carlo and Teresa Panini taking place at the race, pics from Mr. Panini and his aviation company, proofs of export from Mexico to Europe, etc…
+As proof of originality, the car is accompanied by absolutely all original papers, including the original Italian title from 1949 “libretto”, the original ignition key, a reasonable set of period pics taken before and after the crash, the original French and Mexican driving license of Teresa Panini, the original bill of sale between Mr. Giussani and Mr. Panini but also between Mrs. Panini and all the owners the car ever had after the fatal accident, the original rally driver permit of Mrs. Teresa Panini issued by the “Federation Francaise des sports automobile” of Paris, the original driving license of Carlo Panini, hundred of original pics from Mr. Carlo and Teresa Panini taking place at the race, pics from Mr. Panini and his aviation company, proofs of export from Mexico to Europe, etc… After the race, Bobby Unser also said that Mr. Panini didn´t have a driving license which is not true as we have the original one still made in metal as they were made in Mexico back in the 40′s.

 See http://www.goodingco.com/vehicle/1950-alfa-romeo-6c-2500-ss/